lllllyang/drake-for-Robotic-Insertion/README.md

 # Introduction

-This repo supports the simulated data and the code to plot the figures in our paper.
+This repo supports the simulated data and the code to plot the figures in our paper, and a matlab file for applying Whitney's theory.